-Given a N-channel spatial EEG signal x at time t, which is a N-by-1 vector, we assume x a N-dimension random variable with conditional distribution on latent variable zgiven by where z is a Gaussian random variable with $p(z) = \mathcal{N}(z|0, I)$, W is a $N \times D$ linear trasformation matrix, and μ and σ^2 denote the mean and variance of x, respectively.
+Given an N-channel spatial EEG signal x at time t, which is an N-by-1 vector, we assume x an N-dimensional Gaussian random variable with dimension D. Let z be the latent variable with a zero-mean unit-covariance Gaussian distribution $p(z) = \mathcal{N}(z|0, \mathbf{I})$, the conditional distribution of x conditioned on z, which is also a Guassian, has the form where W is an $N \times D$ linear transformation matrix, and μ and σ^2 governs the mean and variance of x.
 The marginal distribution of x is given by